Xdezen/Tiktok-Web-Scrapper/README.md

 # TikTok Scraper

-This is a JavaScript scraper designed to extract user data from a TikTok "For You" page and automatically send it to a Google Sheet.
+This is a JavaScript scraper designed to extract user data from Tiktok Explorer page and automatically send it to a Google Sheet.
 The script is intended to be run in the browser's developer console.

 ---